Professor, Filmmaking

-Previously a tenured Associate Professor in the Film Studies Program at the University of Colorado Boulder (where she taught for a decade), she has also taught as an adjunct instructor at UC Riverside, CalArts, UCLA, and USC.
-In the early 2000s she worked as an Oral Historian at the Academy of Motion Picture Arts and Sciences, and briefly in the Home Entertainment division at Metro-Goldwyn-Mayer.
-She is currently writing her second book, “Cinema’s Ecological Past: Film History, Nature and Endangerment Before 1960,” which is under contract for publication by Columbia University Press.
+Previously a tenured Associate Professor in the Film Studies Program at the University of Colorado Boulder, she has also taught as an adjunct instructor at UC Riverside, UCLA, CalArts, and USC.
+In the early 2000s she worked as an Oral Historian at the Academy of Motion Picture Arts and Sciences’ Margaret Herrick Library, and briefly in the Home Entertainment division at Metro-Goldwyn-Mayer.
+She is completing her second book, on American motion pictures and nature conservation in the interwar years, which is under contract for publication by Columbia University Press.

 PhD, University of Chicago